FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 - **Collapsed** -- a Boolean value indicating the panel's initial state.

-- **Orientation** -- defines whether the panel's components should be vertically or horizontally aligned.
+- **Orientation** -- defines whether the panel's components should be vertically, horizontally or grid aligned.

 An important aspect of the GUI description is that it is platform neutral.
 The algorithm provider describes GUI controls without knowing how an E/OMS has been implemented or knowledge of the widget toolkit that it uses.
-The controls provided by FIXatdl are those typically found in .Net, Java or Web environments.
+The controls provided by FIXatdl&reg; are those typically found in .Net, Java or Web environments.
 (The initial intention was to adopt a standard such as XAML or XUL.
 However, it was believed that this would put an excessive constraint on the E/OMS vendors.
 So a conscious decision was made not to adopt any one of these languages.
-Instead FIXatdl presents its own with the understanding that a vendor may extend or transform it to be aligned with their architecture and internal data structures.)
+Instead FIXatdl&reg; presents its own with the understanding that a vendor may extend or transform it to be aligned with their architecture and internal data structures.)